A summit of 28 European Union leaders has not reached an agreement on who should take at the bloc’s pinnacle jobs.

 Brexit is not a chief problem at this summit, but on Friday, Mr. Tusk provides a quick update on tendencies concerning the UK’s departure.

-The official EU function is that the Withdrawal Agreement negotiated with outgoing PM Theresa May – and rejected by way of the UK Parliament – will not be reopened.
+The official EU function is that the Withdrawal Agreement negotiated with outgoing PM Theresa May – and rejected by the UK Parliament – will not be reopened.

 When asked if Brexit negotiations will be extended once more beyond the 31 October cut-off date, Irish Taoiseach (Prime Minister) Leo Varadkar turned very skeptical.

-“There’s very much a strong view that there should not be any more extensions.
+“There’s a strong view that there should not be any more extensions.
 There’s giant hostility closer to extension amongst the EU.
-I actually have countless patience, but my colleagues do no longer,” he stated.
+I have countless patience, but my colleagues do no longer,” he stated.